CDAGaming/CraftPresence-Wow-Edition/README.md

 *   If adding an Icon from a dimension, specify the Mod's link that the dimension derives from
     *   This is because specific Icon IDs must be used, which can be found by the mod or from checking your Logs/Chat after entering the dimension as CraftPresence will tell you the ID expected

-*   A `512x512` or `1024x1024` Icon to be used
+*   An Icon of size between `512x512` and `1024x1024` to be used (Either minimum or recommended size for best quality)
-    *   Icons near these sizes can be used, but may not give a great final quality
+    *   Icons between these sizes can be used, but may not give a great final quality

 *   If requesting an icon to be modified or removed from the Default Client ID, please specify a reason why
     *   Mostly just so it can be logged why it was changed for future reference